 Students can view their progress across all courses for the entire school year.
 Students can also scroll to the right to see future projects or focus areas.

 Note: Projects that have been assigned are sized proportionally, depending on the start and end dates of the projects.
 For example, a longer project will take up more space than a shorter project.
 Projects that are unassigned, as well as all focus areas, are spaced equally and are presented at the same width.

-- Blue - The student is on-track to complete the assignment or the project hasn’t been assigned yet.
+- Blue - The student is on-track to complete the assignment, or the project hasn’t been assigned yet.

 - Yellow - The project has been assigned and is not due yet, but a checkpoint has received yellow feedback.